 Sitting in a meeting that I didn’t want to join, I received a text.
 “Here’s your rainbow. ”

-Sitting in her car with the AC on full blast, my hope broke.
-“Why does God hate me?” was about all I could get out… Have you been there?
-Devastated… Although, my precious sister talked me down from the ledge of GIVE UP, defeat attached himself to me.
+“Why does God hate me?” ran around my mind screaming… Have you been there?
+Devastated… defeat attached himself to me.
 I couldn’t see the Son.
 I was drowning.

 In grief, there isn’t much anyone can say that can encourage you.
 I went to sleep that night with one thought, I don’t want to give up, but let me reveal to you that I had no great promise to hold on to.
 No Word from the Lord.
 No dramatic feeling of I can go on.